stevewedig/blog/README.md

-Immutable Value Objects in Java
+Extending Google Guava's Core Libraries for Java 1.7+
 =============

 (This is a work in progress: the blog post isn't published yet and the artifact isn't in the Maven central yet.)

-GitHub has a rendered version of this readme: https://github.com/stevewedig/value-objects-in-java/blob/master/README.md
+GitHub has a rendered version of this readme: https://github.com/stevewedig/foundation-in-java/blob/master/README.md

-* This project's GitHub repo: https://github.com/stevewedig/value-objects-in-java
+* This project's GitHub repo: https://github.com/stevewedig/foundation-in-java
 * Blog post explaining this project: [Immutable Value Objects in Java & Python](http://stevewedig.com)
 * This project's conventions, standards, & practices: [Why & How I Write Java](http://stevewedig.com/2014/02/17/why-and-how-i-write-java/#how)
 * How to setup your environment to use this project: [Dev Machine Setup: Java, Maven, Git](http://stevewedig.com)